IslaMasson/isla-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Dr Isla Masson

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Programme Leader

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: Arden University
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Dr Isla Masson is a programme leader for criminology and sociology courses at Arden University.
+Her research interests range from female offenders, gender, and motherhood to restorative Justice, rehabilitation, incarceration, penology, offender management, and prisoners’ families, among other related topics.

+Isla has written a great number of publications which focus on these subjects including reducing the harm of short term imprisonment and restorative justice with female offenders.
+Additionally, she has published blogs about female offender strategy and how the coronavirus affects family and friends of people on remand.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Female Offenders
-- Computational Linguistics
+- Restorative Justice
-- Information Retrieval
+- Short-term Imprisonment

 # Education to show in About widget
 education: